 Changes to our reimbursement tend to mirror wage inflation, supporting historically stable gross margin.
 The vast majority of our employees are skilled clinical workers that earn well above minimum wage and are not impacted by minimum wage increases.
-In our EOR business in California, which represents approximately 8% of our 2019 revenue, a significant percentage of our employees earn at or near minimum wage.
+In our EOR business in California, which represents approximately 13% of our 2020 revenue, a significant percentage of our caregivers earn at or near minimum wage.
 However, this has not historically been a source of risk to our margins, as our EOR reimbursement rates generally have mechanisms to adjust step-wise with local changes in minimum wage

-Our payer mix for fiscal year 2019 is set forth in the following table:
+Our payer mix for fiscal year 2020 is set forth in the following table: